Extending Ptolemy’s 48

 The 12 new southern constellations as listed by de Houtman, with their present-day names in brackets, are as follows: Den voghel Fenicx (Phoenix); De Waterslang (Hydrus); Den Dorado (Dorado); De Vlieghe (Musca); De vlieghende Visch (Volans); Het Chameljoen (Chamaeleon); Den Zuyder Trianghel (Triangulum Australe); De Paradijs Voghel (Apus); De Pauww (Pavo); De Indiaen (Indus); Den Reygher – literally ‘the heron’ (Grus); Den Indiaenschen Exster, op Indies Lang ghenaemt – literally ‘the Indian magpie, named Lang in the Indies’ (Tucana).
 In addition, he listed stars in the pre-existing constellations of Ara, Argo Navis, Centaurus, Corona Australis, Crux, Lupus, Columba (which he called De Duyve met den Olijftak – literally ‘The dove with olive branch’), the tail of Scorpius, and southern Eridanus, which he termed ‘den Nyli’, the Nile.

-In the Introduction to his book, de Houtman stated that his motives in making this second survey and publishing the catalogue were to ‘serve all sailors, who navigate south of the equinoctial line and are of interest to all lovers of astronomy or the mathematical arts’.
+In the Introduction to his book, de Houtman stated that his motives in making this second survey were to ‘serve all sailors, who navigate south of the equinoctial line and are of interest to all lovers of astronomy or the mathematical arts’.
 Much the same spirit was to motivate the young Edmond Halley to make a follow-up survey of the southern skies from St Helena three quarters of a century later.